narasimhan-v/narasimhan-v.github.io/_posts/2020-06-12-Writing-Avocado-Test-Suites.md

 ## Avocado Test Suites ##

-[Avocado Tests Suite](https://github.com/open-power-host-os/tests) is a project that orchestrates avocado tests.
+[Avocado Tests Suite](https://github.com/open-power-host-os/tests) is a project that creates and runs avocado test suites.

-This is a highly capable project that has many of the much needed features for avocado test orchestration.
+This is a highly capable project that has many of the much needed features for a test suite based on avocado.

 To name a few:
 * Support for both [host](https://github.com/avocado-framework-tests/avocado-misc-tests) and [guest tests](https://github.com/avocado-framework/avocado-vt)
-* True orchestration - run a test multiple times, maintain order of tests
+* True orchestration - run a test multiple times, maintain order of tests, etc.
 * Result summary for every on test suite run
 * Run multiple test suites at once
 * Individual test case validation and invalidation